History of Jeopardy! in Timeline

 November 2009: Jeopardy!
 Premier Club Launch

-In November 2009, Jeopardy! launched the "Jeopardy!
-Premier Club" viewer loyalty program.
+In November 2009, Jeopardy! launched a viewer loyalty program called the "Jeopardy!
+Premier Club".

 2009: "Think!"
 Named Best Game Show Theme Song

-During GSN's 2009 Game Show Awards special, the Jeopardy! theme song "Think!" was named "Best Game Show Theme Song".
+During GSN's 2009 Game Show Awards special, "Think!" was named "Best Game Show Theme Song".

 In 2009, Jeopardy! updated its set once again.
 The new set debuted with special episodes taped at the 42nd annual International CES technology trade show.

-In 2009, the nearly seamless projection video wall was replaced with 36 high-definition flat-panel monitors manufactured by Sony Electronics.
+In 2009, the projection video wall was replaced with 36 high-definition flat-panel monitors manufactured by Sony Electronics.

 2010: New Set Becomes Primary

-In February 2011, the IBM Challenge aired, featuring IBM's Watson computer competing against Ken Jennings and Brad Rutter in a two-game match.
-Watson won the grand prize of $1 million, which IBM divided between two charities.
+In February 2011, the IBM Challenge aired, featuring IBM's Watson computer competing against Ken Jennings and Brad Rutter, marking the first man-vs.-machine competition in Jeopardy!'s history.
+Watson won the match.

 On June 17, 2011, Alex Trebek shared the Lifetime Achievement Award with Pat Sajak at the 38th Annual Daytime Emmy Awards ceremony.